Mindgreppers/lifemaker_web/content/_index.md

 ![image](/images/infographicLifemaker.png)

 #### What is family?
-Generally speaking, a family, whether of blood or heart, is a group which is mutually committed to live and grow together with love and care, for lifetime of the body.
-Its members find themselves assured of safety, nutrition, mutual fulfillment, growth and happiness in their mutuality. *Family is the unit of society, which intrinsically serves the purpose of continuity of human seed in good health.*
+A group of people living together with strong bond of love and mutual confidence, feel assured of care, protection & nurture, expect happiness, peace, contentment & bliss with each other, share common vision, projects and intention for lifetime generally including raising children and are resolved and committed to make it happen.
+*Family is the unit of society and also serves the purpose of continuity of human seed.*

 ## Call to the tribe